Virtualization Suggestions

 - Run

-a 64-bit host operating system such as Windows XP 64-bit.
+a 64-bit host operating system.
 When you

-instead run a 32-bit host operating system such as Windows XP 32-bit,
+instead run a 32-bit host operating,

-your machine will only see and use between 3.0 and 3.5 GB of RAM
+your machine will only see and use between 3.0 and 3.5 GB of

 (depending on your notebook's chip set).
-That means you're effectively
+That means you're

 wasting anywhere from 13% to 25% of your memory.